Where is the birth center located?

 The Birth & Wellness Center functions within the larger medical community, and we have a collaborative agreement with a physician.
 If a woman develops complications during her pregnancy that are outside the scope of CNM care, she will be referred to physician care.
 This does not always mean she cannot give birth at the birth center or continue to see her midwife.

 In the unlikely event of an emergency during birth, the staff at the Birth and Wellness Center is highly qualified to provide emergency care associated with labor and birth.
 Medications and oxygen are on hand for stabilization and treatment.
 To facilitate timely and smooth transfer when needed, the Center is located just minutes from our transfer hospital.
-Our supporting physician will continue to care for the mother and baby at the hospital as private patients, not "walk-ins", and our staff will accompany the family to the hospital and continue to offer support throughout the birth experience.
+During this stressful time, our staff will accompany the family to the hospital and continue to offer support throughout the birth experience if the family desires it.

 What will I get with my prenatal care?